“Do you have a format for a sub-recipient risk assessment to develop monitoring plans?”

 “Can you clarify if indirect dollars are subject to the procurement standards?”

-These are just a few of the questions that we received at our recent update webinar on the changes to 2 CFR Part 200 Uniform Grant Guidance.
+These are just some of the questions we received at one of our webinars with grant managers on changes to the 2 CFR Part 200 Uniform Grant Guidance.

 In case you missed our live webinar, here is the first part of our three-part series on 10 Essential Questions (and Answers) for Grant Managers: